tusharojha/quickmeet/README.md

 # Quickmeet

-A Flutter App to create and schedule meetings instantly.
+A Flutter App to create and schedule meetings in seconds.

 ## Aim